APIs-guru/openapi-directory/README.md

 Integration with 3rd-party services
 --------------------------
-We discourage you from using Github RAW links or Git directly, repository structure isn't stable and could be changed in future.
+We discourage you from using Github RAW links or Git directly, the repository structure may change in the future.
-Instead, we strongly recomend you to use our [REST API][apiDoc-link].
+Instead, we strongly recommend you to use our [REST API][apiDoc-link].

 Licenses
 --------------------------